MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 1. Create a custom middleware
 2. The custom middleware will display the results of the submitted form from the static HTML we created
-3. If no form was submitted, the custom middleware should not preventthe execution of other middleware
+3. If no form was submitted, the custom middleware should not prevent the execution of other middleware